ATR-based trailing stop strategy that flips direction when price crosses the Supertrend line.

 The EMA filter helps solve one of the biggest problems with raw Supertrend signals: taking trades against the broader market structure.

-For example, if price is above a rising 200 EMA, then a bearish Supertrend flip is often just a temporary pullback inside a larger uptrend.
-Blocking those short trades can remove a lot of low-quality signals.
-On the long side, that same EMA filter helps keep the strategy aligned with the broader direction of the market, which is exactly where a trend-following indicator like Supertrend tends to perform best.
+For example, if price is below a falling 200 EMA, then a bullish Supertrend flip is often just a temporary bounce inside a larger downtrend.
+Blocking those entries removes a lot of low-quality signals.
+When price is above a rising 200 EMA, that same filter keeps the strategy aligned with the broader direction of the market, which is exactly where a trend-following indicator like Supertrend tends to perform best.

 Neither filter is magic.
 The goal is not to predict every winning trade.
 The goal is to cut out the weaker Supertrend signals and focus the strategy on the conditions where it is most likely to perform well.